-2.5.1 Section 29
+2.6.1 Section 29

-2.5.1.1 Cost benefit analysis
+2.6.1.1 Cost benefit analysis

 The Office of Best Practice Regulation (OBPR) exempted FSANZ from the need to undertake a formal Regulation Impact Statement (RIS) in relation to the regulatory change proposed in response to this Application (OBPR ID: 18649).
-This was due to OPBR being satisfied that the sought variation was only minor and machinery in nature for the reasons explained below.
-FSANZ also has a standing exemption from OBPR from undertaking a RIS for applications that permit voluntary addition of nutritive substances to foods (Reference No. 14943).
+The OPBR was satisfied that the sought variation was only minor and machinery in nature for the following reasons.